 Essential Darts Equipment

-Before you get too far into the steel tip dart buying process, keep in mind that you are highly likely to get a new set of darts about a year after you buy your first set, particularly if you are not very familiar with the game.
+Before you get too far into the steel tip dart buying process, keep in mind that you are highly likely to get a new set of darts about a year after you buy your first set.
+This is particularly if you are not very familiar with the game.
 It’s pretty common to get a set then discover through experience that this or that feature is better suited to your play style.

 So in general it might not be a good idea to jump in with the most expensive set you can find right away unless you know exactly what you want.
 Instead, take your time and try to think about what sort of game you would like to play.
 Then start thinking about the dart materials you would like.